tusharshahrs/pulumi-home/azure-ts-application-gateway/README.md

-# Azure Application Gateway with Resource Groups, Vnet, Subnets, and Public Ips, and
+# Azure Application Gateway with Resource Groups, Vnet, Subnets, and Public Ips

-This example deploys a resource group, vnet, 3 public subnets, 3 private subnets, 2 public ip address, and tries to deploy a application gateway.
-When deploying the application gateway, we are running into SKU issues.
+This example deploys a resource group, vnet, 3 public subnets, one public ip address, and deploy an application gateway.
 Standard_v1 is retired as of April 2023: We announced the deprecation of Application Gateway V1 SKU (Standard and WAF) on April 28, 2023 as per [Microsoft](https://learn.microsoft.com/en-us/azure/application-gateway/migrate-v1-v2).
-Therefore the program will fail to come up due to SKU issues.
-We declared a bunch of names and did not us auto-naming across the board because the azure resource is circular, you have to know the name and use it before it is created.
+We declared a bunch of names and did not use auto-naming across the board because you have to know the name and use it before it is created.
 ## Deploying the App

 1. Login to Azure CLI (you will be prompted to do this during deployment if you forget this step)